 Students and families are responsible for the fees, but scholarships are available for those with financial needs.
 Please contact Ry Hoffman, Head of School Counseling, at email@example.com for more information or for support in the registration process.

 Seniors considering college or post-secondary programs should apply for our in-house scholarships.
 Spaulding High School is fortunate to have the SHS Scholarship Trust that manages generous donations for the benefit of our students’ post-secondary aspirations.
 Students can not be considered for scholarship if they do not apply, however!

 Applications will be available January 31st and are due by April 10th and will be available on our school website at https://www.spauldinghs.org/academics/counselingguidance-office.
 Questions about the scholarship application process can be directed to John Lewis at firstname.lastname@example.org or Ry Hoffman at email@example.com

 We are excited to welcome Veggie Van Go to Spaulding!
 Fresh produce and vegetables will be made available to any students and parents from 7:30 AM – 9:00 AM on the third Tuesday of each month.

-Last month, we had cauliflower, corn, apples and squash – all free for the taking.
+Last month, we had potatoes, apples and cabbage – all free for the taking.
 Unfortunately, we do not know in advance what produce and fruit will be available, but we encourage families to stop by in the morning and grab the fresh options, along with learning about recipes incorporating such options.
 Parking will be identified near the entrance of Pendo Field, and there is a short walk to the exterior of the cafeteria.
 If there are questions or handicap needs, please feel free to contact Brenda Waterhouse, Principal, at firstname.lastname@example.org for more details.